samip5/gentoo-on-rpi-64bit/README.md

 ## Feedback Welcome!

-If you have any problems, questions or comments regarding this project, feel free to drop me a line! (sakaki@deciban.com)
+If you have any problems, questions or comments regarding this project, please either use our Discord, or try to get in touch with us on IRC (#gentoo-arm, Freenode).